Leadership that's on the money

-Mr. Krusen is Chairman and Chief Executive Officer of Dominion Financial Group, Inc., a merchant banking organization that provides investment capital to the natural resources, communications and manufacturing, and distribution sectors.
+Mr. Krusen is Chairman of Dominion Financial Group, Inc., a merchant banking organization that provides investment capital to the natural resources, communications and manufacturing and distribution sectors.
 He is also the managing member of Krusen-Douglas, LLC, a large landowner in the Tampa, Florida area.

-Mr. Krusen serves as a director of publicly-traded Alico, Inc., an agribusiness and land management company as well as several privately held companies, including Beall’s Inc., Lumina Analytics, LLC and Romark Laboratories LC.
+Mr. Krusen serves as a director of publicly traded Alico, Inc., an agribusiness and land management company, as well as several privately held companies including Lumina Analytics, LLC, where he is Chairman of the Advisory Board.

 He is currently a director and chairman of Florida Capital Group, Inc. – a Florida bank holding company as well as Florida Capital Bank, N.A., its wholly owned subsidiary.

-Mr. Krusen is a former member of the Young Presidents’ Organization and is currently a member of the World President’s Organization and the Society of International Business Fellows.
-He is past Chairman of Tampa’s Museum of Science and Industry.
+Mr. Krusen is a former member of the Young Presidents’ Organization and is currently a member of the World Presidents’ Organization.
+He is past Chairman of Tampa's Museum of Science and Industry.
 Mr. Krusen holds a Bachelor of Arts degree in Geology from Princeton University (1970).